Yakima Herald-Republic

 The Yakima Herald-Republic is a newspaper published in Yakima, Washington, and distributed throughout Yakima, Kittitas and Klickitat counties as well as northwest Benton County.

 History

+In January 1889, E.M.
+Reed acquired the printing plant of the defunct Yakima Democrat and used it to launch a successor paper.
+The first edition of the Yakima Herald was published on February 2, 1889.
+James R. Coe was a co-founder.

+In 1897, Reed leased the paper to Charles F. Bailey and George N. Tuesley.
+At some point Baily was replaced by Robert McComb and Walter Tuesley, but both left the firm after E.L.
+Boardman bought a half-interest in 1904.

-The Herald was founded in 1889.
-The paper was purchased in 1899 by W.W.
-Robertson, who also purchased the competing weekly newspaper, the Yakima Daily Republic.
-In 1968, the Herald & Republic combined to an all-day newspaper called the Yakima Herald-Republic.
+In 1913, George N. Tuesley sold the Herald, by then called the Yakima Morning Herald, to Colonel W.W.
+Robertson, owner of the Yakima Daily Republic.
+In 1938, Robertson died.
+In 1968, the Herald and Republic combined to form an all-day newspaper called the Yakima Herald-Republic.

-Harte-Hanks bought the Herald-Republic in 1972 from the Robertson family.
-Harte-Hanks sold the paper to an affiliate of MediaNews Group in 1986.
-It is now part of The Seattle Times Company, which purchased the paper in 1991.
+In 1972, Harte-Hanks bought the paper from the Robertson family.
+In 1986, the company sold the paper to Garden State Newspapers, Inc., an affiliate of MediaNews Group.
+In 1991, The Seattle Times Company acquired the Herald-Republic.
+At that time it had a daily circulation of 40,000.

 The newspaper was printed in Yakima until 2021, when The Seattle Times Company announced it would sell the Herald-Republics headquarters and printing plant.
 The newspaper will instead be printed in Walla Walla by the Walla Walla Union-Bulletin.